deanishe/alfred-mailto/Readme.md

 ![](img/screenshot-2.png)

-A Workflow for [Alfred 2](http://www.alfredapp.com/) that allows you to choose from your Mac contacts (or enter email addresses manually) and compose a message using the email app of your choice.
+A Workflow for [Alfred 2](http://www.alfredapp.com/) that allows you to choose from your Mac Contacts, including Groups (or enter email addresses manually) and compose a message using the email app of your choice.

 Uses the [alfred-python](https://github.com/nikipore/alfred-python) library by [nikipore](https://github.com/nikipore).